hunglvosu/hunglvosu.github.io/_posts/2021-03-18-Syllabus-Algs.md

 **Required Textbook:** Lectures will be based on [Jeff Erickson notes](http://jeffe.cs.illinois.edu/teaching/algorithms/).
 Slides will be posted on Moodle.

 **Optional Textbook:**

 -  Introduction to Algorithms by Cormen, Leiserson, Rivest, and Stein.
 - Algorithm Design by Kleinberg and Tardos.
 - Algorithms by Dasgupta, Papadimitriou, Vazirani.
 - Randomized Algorithms by Motwani and Raghavan.
 - Probability and Computing by Mitzenmacher and Upfal.
 - Approximation Algorithms by Vazirani.

+**Platforms:**

+We will use Moodle for general logistics, Campuswire for dicussion and Gradescopes for homeowork assignments.

 # Teaching Staffs

 - Instructor: Hung Le.